Tonik raises $21 million to launch digital bank in the Philippines – TechCrunch

 “We are preparing to bring a highly differentiated experience to the Filipino consumer to address these needs and are honored to be supported in this by the regulators who have encouraged innovation and welcomed technology solutions to bolster financial inclusion,” he added.

-In several South Asian markets, where like the Philippines, much of the population remains unbanked, startups are racing to fill the void.
+In several South Asian markets, where, like the Philippines, much of the population remains unbanked, startups are racing to fill the void.
 But interestingly, most of them are serving startups and other small and medium businesses — and not individuals.

-In India, for instance, Bangalore-based NiYo Solutions, and Open are two of the heavily-backed startups have amassed over a million businesses on their platforms.
+In India, for instance, Bangalore-based NiYo Solutions and Open are two of the heavily-backed startups that have amassed over a million businesses on their platforms.

-RazorPay, another Bangalore-based startup, last year launched a range of features such as corporate credit cards, and a single dashboard to help businesses manage transactions and provided them with the ability to automate recurring payouts.
+RazorPay, another Bangalore-based startup, last year launched a range of features, such as corporate credit cards, and a single dashboard to help businesses manage transactions and provided them with the ability to automate recurring payouts.
 Some of these features are currently not offered by a traditional bank.